Boone Helm

-Levi Boone Helm (January 28, 1828 – January 14, 1864) was an American mountain man, Old West gunfighter and serial killer known as the Kentucky Cannibal.
+Levi Boone Helm (January 28, 1828 – January 14, 1864) was an American mountain man, gunfighter, and serial killer known as the Kentucky Cannibal.
 Helm gained his nickname for his opportunistic and unrepentant proclivity for consuming human flesh, usually in survival situations, though instances of killing people for their meat unprovoked were also documented.

 Early life

-Boone Helm was born in Lincoln County, Kentucky, into what was considered an honest, hard-working, and respected family, who moved to Jackson Township, Monroe County, Missouri, when he was still a boy.
+Boone Helm was born in Lincoln County, Kentucky, to Joseph B. Helm and Nancy Wilcox, who moved to Jackson Township, Monroe County, Missouri, when he was still a boy.
 Helm delighted in demonstrating feats of strength and agility, such as throwing his Bowie knife into the ground and retrieving it from a horse at full gallop.
 In one demonstration of his contempt for authority, Helm, on horseback, rebuffed a sheriff's attempt to arrest him by walking his horse up the stairs of a courthouse and into the courtroom, while the circuit court was in session, and by verbally haranguing the judge.

 In 1851, Helm married 17-year-old Lucinda Frances Browning in Monroe County Missouri and fathered a daughter, Lucy.
 He became known for his heavy drinking, riding his horse into the house, and beating his wife.
 The domestic violence grew to such an extent that Lucinda petitioned for divorce.
 Helm's father paid for the costs.
 Having bankrupted his father and ruined his family's reputation, Helm decided to move to California in search of gold.